ehsmaes/cfs-postproc/README.md

 # cfs_postproc — Creality CFS flush-matrix scaler + safe pre-cut inserts

-**Note:** The updated `box.cfg` configuration included in this repository is part of the optimization process and has been optimized to the best of my ability based on testing and analysis of the CFS system behavior.
+**Note:** The updated `k1.box.new.cfg` configuration included in this repository is part of the optimization process and has been optimized to the best of my ability based on testing and analysis of the CFS system behavior.

+**High-Level Summary:**
+This script and the optimized `k1.box.new.cfg` work together to significantly reduce tool change filament waste by:
+- **Changing default behavior**: Optimizing the CFS box configuration to eliminate unnecessary repeated movements
+- **Pre-cut retract**: Adding a safe pre-cut retraction sequence to reduce post-cut ooze and improve reliability
+- **Reducing variable color pair purge volumes**: Applying the flush multiplier to color-dependent purge volumes that the firmware ignores

 **What it does**
 - Reads the Creality Print comments: